Using the AV Equipment at the Lectern, that we have available for use within our Centrally Timetabled Teaching Rooms

 Boundary Microphones are only used within teaching spaces for Lecture Capture purposes and are not used for video conferencing or voice reinforcement within a room.

-At Warwick, the Boundary Microphones used in most Centrally Timetabled and Locally Timetabled spaces only provide a secondary audio capture ability, should any presenter forget to use either a lapel or handheld microphone during their scheduled lecture capture.
+At Warwick, the Boundary Microphones used in most Centrally Timetabled and Locally Timetabled spaces only to provide a secondary audio capture ability, should any presenter forget to use either a lapel or handheld microphone during their scheduled lecture capture.
 Additionally, if the battery on the microphones fail for any reason the Boundary Microphone acts as a backup audio capture device for the Lecture Capture Service.

 Ceiling Microphones are currently implemented in select Hybrid spaces to facilitate audience interaction.
 Ceiling microphones have the benefit of adding Echo cancellation and noise reduction in a busy environment, classroom or meeting room.
 However, best practice is to only use ceiling microphones when needed to minimise disturbance or unnecessary background noise.
 Intuitive, mute functionality via the AV Control Panel - Touchpanel allows the microphone to display the status of the microphone via LED.
 The system uses the same lighting standard as the Lecture Capture system to ensure consistency.